-To date there have been 10 films under the Halloween umbrella.
-Nine have featured huge-butcher-knife-yielding Michael Myers (including two Rob Zombie reboots), and one starred an awful commercial that turned peoples’ heads into mush.
+To date, there have been 10 films under the Halloween umbrella.
+One more is confirmed with John Carpenter, the director of the 1978 classic, on board to produce.
+(Rumor has it the movie will be a continuation of Carpenter’s original franchise, not Rob Zombie’s.)
+Nine have featured huge-butcher-knife-yielding Michael Myers (including two Rob Zombie reboots), and one included a commercial that, when viewed, turned viewers’ heads into mush.

-The most innovative, obviously, was John Carpenter’s 1978 classic.
-From there the franchise spiraled out of control, and Michael Myers went from a believable villain to superhuman spirit monster who could walk through plate-glass doors that could stop bullets.
+The most innovative of the 10, obviously, was the first, was added to Film Preservation List of National Film Registry as “uniquely artistic, frightening and a horror film keystone” in December 2006.
+Anyway, after the first movie the franchise began to spiral out of control.
+Michael Myers went from a believable and creepy villain to superhuman mask-wearing spirit monster who could walk through plate-glass doors that could stop bullets.
 Yep.
 Bullets.

 According to Michael-Myers.net, this is the order of the highest-grossing films in the franchise: